Dandruff Treatment and Remedies

 If you have seborrhoeic dermatitis of the scalp, a common treatment is an anti-yeast (or antifungal) shampoo that contains ketoconazole.
 You should normally use this shampoo two or three times a week, leaving it on for five to 10 minutes before rinsing (or follow the instructions on the label).

 Other anti-dandruff shampoos can be used too, including those that contain zinc pyrithione, salicylic acid, coal tar or selenium sulphide.
 Your doctor may also prescribe a scalp lotion that contains steroid medication, or a course of antifungal tablets if your skin isn’t clearing up with other treatments.
 In severe cases, phototherapy using ultraviolet B light may be recommended.

 Seborrhoeic dermatitis that affects parts of your skin other than your scalp is usually treated with an antifungal cream, with a steroid or other type of cream prescribed if necessary.

 Meanwhile, there are some other skin conditions that cause flaky skin on the scalp, including eczema, psoriasis, allergic contact dermatitis (caused by an allergy to scalp and hair products, for example) and tinea capitis (a fungal infection also called scalp ringworm).

 Cradle cap in babies

 This harmless condition often affects babies during their first couple of months and usually clears up by itself by the time they’re six months to a year old.
 However, unlike seborrhoeic dermatitis of the scalp in adults, it’s short-lived and not a chronic condition in babies.
-But according to the NHS, babies who had cradle cap are more likely to develop dandruff when they grow up than those who aren’t affected.

 Why do babies get it?